Divyaveni/Everlytics/README.md

 By observing the given dataset we can clearly tell that it is a supervised machine learning task.
 If we observe the result, it shows there is 1/0 and it comes under the classification problem.

 Approach:
-Loading Data
+Loading the Dataset,
-Data Visualization
+Data Visualization,
-Data Pre-Processing
+Data Pre-Processing,
 Model implementation using various Supervised Machine Learning Techniques and Finding the accuracy for testing,training data.

 Tools and Techniques used: